Shout Out to Grout | Bedrosians Tile & Stone

 Types of grout and when to use them:

 Cement-based grout.
-This type of grout can either be sanded or non-sanded.
-Both mixtures are acid-sensitive and absorbent.
+This type of grout can either be sanded or non-sanded and there is also high-performance polymer cement grout.
+These mixtures are acid-sensitive and absorbent.
 Cement-based grout tends to be polymer-modified which helps to prevent cracking while adding strength.

 HELPFUL TIP: If you're still not sure what color grout to choose, wait until the tile has been installed.
 Once the tiles have been laid, there will be shadowing where they have been spaced for the grout.
 This will give you an idea of what the tiles would look like with a mid-colored grout, from there you can decide whether you would like to go for a lighter or darker look.